Digital product development guide

 Service blueprint

-A more comprehensive description of what the product does, service blueprint explains what should happen in the service at various different levels during the user journey.
+A more comprehensive description of what the product does, a service blueprint explains what should happen in the service at various levels during the user journey.

 User testing

 User testing should not be an afterthought.
-Rather, it is often a good idea to incorporate it with the design process from as early on as possible.
-In the end, only the data from the actual users can reliably determine whether we’re making the right design choices.
+Rather, it is often a good idea to incorporate it into the design process from as early on as possible.
+In the end, only the data from actual users can reliably determine whether we’re making the right design choices.

 Wireframes

 Wireframes present the flow between the different views of the service.
-It’s an effective tool in finding out whether moving within the service follows a clear logic: the user should never get stuck or lost.
+They're an effective tool for finding out whether moving within the service follows a clear logic: the user should never get stuck or lost.

 Prototypes

 With various prototyping tools, it is possible to create clickable versions of the service before moving into production.
-This is great for testing, since at this point it is much faster and cheaper to make even drastic changes to the UI when compared to coding.
+This is ideal for testing, as making even drastic changes to the UI is much faster and cheaper at this stage than during coding.

 Research and service design